 The Green CCU Hub Aalborg project will produce ultra-low CO2 (Greenhouse Gas Reduction of more than 90%) renewable fuels for heavy-duty road transport and shipping.
 These sectors contribute significantly to CO2 emissions and are not feasible to electrify directly, thus indirect electrification through PtX is a necessity.
 With the funding requested through this proposal, a cost competitive CO2 reduction option is established for these sectors enabling off-take agreements to be signed on commercial terms.

 The Green CCU Hub Aalborg will establish a platform for further technical innovation and cost reduction (PtX plant itself, cost of capital through de-risking of the investment, and cost of renewable electricity) towards 2030 that will bring the cost level to the point where e-methanol can provide cost competitive CO2 reductions compared with other renewable fuels.
-Introduction of CO2 taxation will contribute further towards closing the cost gab to fossil fuels and open a much larger market for PtX products.
+Introduction of CO2 taxation will contribute further towards closing the cost gap to fossil fuels and open a much larger market for PtX products.
 With the electrolyzer capacity established to serve an early market for e-methanol, cost competitive hydrogen can be supplied for direct use in transport as the demand grows towards 2030 and after.

 To illustrate, in concrete terms, how the cost will be brought down, a cost breakdown of e-methanol production in 2022 (GreenLab Skive PtX) and 2030 is outlined.